twg/BlogPosts/2014-11-26-Fetching-User-Timelines.md

 # Pulling Down a User's Twitter Feed

-On a recent project we needed to create a news feed that mixed our client's blog posts, twitter feed, and instagram posts into one unified timeline.
+On a recent project we needed to create a news feed that mixed our client's blog posts, Twitter feed, and Instagram posts into one unified timeline.
 After building out the timeline feature, I realized that we still needed to import our client's historical Twitter data – something that I've never done before.

 It turned out to be a fairly simple task thanks to the awesome [Twitter gem](https://github.com/sferik/twitter), but I thought I would document it here anyway in the hopes that it could save another developer time.